drakkan/sftpgo/docker/README.md

 Distroless variant contains only a statically linked sftpgo binary and its minimal runtime dependencies and so it doesn't allow shell access (no shell is installed).
 SQLite support is disabled since it requires CGO and so a C runtime which is not installed.
 The default data provider is `bolt`, all the supported data providers expect `sqlite` work.
-We only provide the slim variant and so the optional `git` and `rsync` dependencies are not available.
+We only provide the slim variant and so the optional `git` dependency is not available.

 ### `sftpgo:<suite>-slim`

-These tags provide a slimmer image that does not include the optional `git` and `rsync` dependencies.
+These tags provide a slimmer image that does not include the optional `git` dependency.

 ## Helm Chart